Shaniamoro/Caesar-Cipher-/README.md

 ### 6. Review the Results

-The script will generate a HTML file named `index.html`.
-Once the script completes go to the following address in your browser <http://127.0.0.1:5000/>
+Once the script completes go to the following address in your browser <http://127.0.0.1:5000/> and enjoy Encoding your messages.

 ## Running The Tests
 Unit testing was implemented to ensure the accuracy of the results, the test file can be found in the tests folder.

 ## Author